 Arthroscopic Shoulder Surgery Diagnosis

 In order to determine if shoulder arthroscopy is the right treatment for you, schedule a consultation at Gotham City Orthopedics.
-During your appointment, our orthopedic doctors will take a detailed history of your symptoms, perform a thorough physical examination, review MRI reports, and discuss your treatment options.
+During your appointment, our orthopedic shoulder specialists will take a detailed history of your symptoms, perform a thorough physical examination, review MRI reports, and discuss your treatment options.
 At Gotham City Orthopedics, our primary concern is delivering relief with the least invasive techniques possible.

 Arthroscopic Shoulder Surgery Procedure

-After the Shoulder Arthroscopy
+What to Expect After the Shoulder Arthroscopy

-After the procedure, you will be observed in the recovery room for about an hour.
+After the surgery, you will be observed in the recovery room for about an hour.
 In most cases, you will receive a regional block from the anesthesiologist before the surgery.
 The doctor will use an ultrasound machine to locate specific nerve branches of the shoulder and provide a local anesthetic.
 This will help with pain control during the procedure and for several hours after the surgery.
 Having a block before surgery sometimes lowers the general anesthesia requirements, so patients wake up more easily after the surgery and feel less groggy.

 You will return home immobilized in a sling and follow up in the office about a week later to have your bandages and sutures removed.
-At that time, your surgeon will review the procedure that was performed and educate you on home exercises and formal physical therapy.
+At that time, your orthopedic shoulder surgeon will review the procedure that was performed and educate you on home exercises and formal physical therapy.

 Schedule a Shoulder Arthroscopy